emiapwil/jekyll-pagination-task/README.md

 [rubygem]: http://rubygems.org/

-I really would like this plugin to be useful and hope every one enjoys it.
+I really would like this plugin to be useful and hope everyone enjoys it.

 # Installation